“Can we get English Premier League tickets?”

 Cup Matches Are the Cheapest and Easiest Tickets to Get

 The top clubs play a lot of matches.
-In addition to their normal Premier League games, they are all part of two different ongoing tournaments – the FA Cup and the League Cup (all teams).
+In addition to their normal Premier League games, they are all part of two different ongoing tournaments – the FA Cup and the League Cup.

 The Cup matches are often against other English teams from lower leagues, and attract the least amount of interest from club members, so even Arsenal tickets might be available to the public.